-Chase has released new signup offers for both the Southwest Rapid Rewards® Plus Credit Card and the Southwest Rapid Rewards® Premier Credit Card.
+Chase has released new sign-up offers for both the Chase Southwest Rapid Rewards® Plus Credit Card and the Chase Southwest Rapid Rewards® Premier Credit Card.
 Both cards are currently offering 40,000 bonus points after you spend $1,000 on purchases in the first 3 months that your account is open.

-When comparing both cards, they both offer similar benefits, but first, let’s take a look at the differences to see which card might work best for you.
+Both cards offer similar benefits, so let’s take a look at the differences to see which card might work best for you.

-The Southwest Rapid Rewards® Plus Credit Card comes with a $69 annual fee that will be charged on your first statement and awards cardmembers with a 3,000 point annual bonus that is credited to your rewards account on your credit card account anniversary date.
+The Chase Southwest Rapid Rewards® Plus Credit Card comes with a $69 annual fee that will be charged on your first statement.
+It awards cardmembers a 3,000-point annual bonus that is credited to your rewards account on your account anniversary date.

-This particular card does charge for foreign transaction fees, which is 3% of each transaction in U.S. dollars, so it would be best to use this card for domestic purchases only.
+This particular card does charge a foreign transaction fee, which is 3% of each transaction in U.S. dollars.
+It would be best to use this card for domestic purchases only.

-The Southwest Rapid Rewards® Premier Credit Card comes with a slightly higher annual fee of $99 that will be charged on the first statement of account opening, but also offers a slightly higher annual bonus of 6,000 points on your credit card account anniversary date.
+The Chase Southwest Rapid Rewards® Premier Credit Card comes with a slightly higher annual fee of $99 that will be charged on the first statement after account opening.
+It also offers a slightly higher annual bonus of 6,000 points on your credit card account anniversary date.

-Another major difference is that this card does not charge foreign transaction fees, which makes this the perfect card for you to bring with you on your international trips, especially since Southwest Airlines has been branching out into new international markets.
+Another major difference is that this card does not charge foreign transaction fees, which makes it a better choice for international trips…especially since Southwest Airlines has been branching out into new international markets.